December 31, 2010

 Naan Berenji - Persian Rice Flour Cookies

-نان برنجی Naan Berenji Kermanshahi is one of my favorite Persian sweets which is traditionally made for Nowruz (Persian New Year).
-Naan berenji cookies are rich with flavor and not too sweet.
-They are great to eat all year around and are most delicious when served with a freshly brewed cup of hot tea or coffee, especially on a cold day.
+نان برنجی Naan Berenji Kermanshahi is one of my favorite Persian sweets, traditionally prepared for Nowruz (Persian New Year).
+Naan berenji cookies are rich in flavor without being overly sweet.
+They are wonderful to eat all year-round and are especially delicious with a freshly brewed cup of hot tea or coffee, particularly on a cold day.

-In my recent attempt, I gave Najmieh Batmangelij's naan berenji recipe, in her A Taste of Persia cookbook, a try and I was pleased with the results.
-Let's just say that when I went to do a count the next day to see how many cookies the batch of dough makes and also take some photos, there were only a few left on the plate!
+In my recent attempt, I tried Najmieh Batmangelij's naan berenji recipe, from her A Taste of Persia cookbook, a try, and I was very pleased with the results.
+The next day, when I went to count how many cookies the batch had made and to take a few photos, there were only a few left on the plate!

 Naan Berenji - Persian Rice Flour Cookies